jonaspleyer/cellular_raza-homepage/static/publications/2024-joss/paper.md

 ## General-Purpose Agent-Based Modeling Toolkits

 <!-- There exist a wide variety of many general-purpose agent-based simulation toolkits which are being
-actively applied in a different fields of study [@Abar2017; @Datseries2022; @Wilensky:1999]. -->
+actively applied in a different fields of study [@Abar2017; @Datseris2022; @Wilensky:1999]. -->
-General-purpose agent-based toolkits are often designed with specific applications in mind [@Abar2017; @Datseries2022; @Wilensky:1999].
+General-purpose agent-based toolkits are often designed without specific applications in mind [@Abar2017; @Datseris2022; @Wilensky:1999].
 They are often able to define agents bottom-up and can be a good choice if they allow for the desired cellular representation.
-However, they lack the explicit forethough to be applied in cellular systems and may implement global rules rather than individual-based ones.
+However, they lack the explicit forethough to be applied in cellular systems.
-Furthermore, since they are required to solve a wider range of problems they are not able to make assumptions on the type of agent or the nature of their interactions and thus miss out on possible performance optimizations and advanced numerical solvers.
+Since they are required to solve a wider range of problems they are not able to make assumptions on the type of agent or the nature of their interactions and thus miss out on possible performance optimizations and advanced numerical solvers.

 ## Cellular Agent-Based Frameworks

 In our previous efforts [@Pleyer2023], we assessed the overall state of modelling toolkits for individual-based cellular simulations.
-The frameworks reviewed are all designed for specific use cases and may require a large number of parameters.
-These parameters are often unknown in practice and difficult to determine experimentally.
+The frameworks reviewed are all designed for specific use cases and often require a large number of parameters which are often unknown in practice and difficult to determine experimentally.
-This creates problems for the extensibility of the software and the ability to properly interpret the results.
+This is an inherent problem for the applicability of the software and the ability to properly interpret results.
 Few modelling frameworks exist that provide a significant degree of flexibility and customisation in the definition of cell agents.
 Chaste [@Cooper2020] allows reuse of individual components of its simulation code, such as ODE and